Spousal Maintenance & Family Law in St Cloud MN

 Who qualifies for Spousal Maintenance?

 Often the former spouse that was considered the homemaker during the marriage is the one who may be awarded this type of payment.
-One spouse may have been providing the family income while the other stayed home to take care of the household, so when a divorce is filed, the homemaker may need some support until they can start earning their own income.
+One spouse may have been providing the family income while the other stayed home to take care of the household.
+When a divorce is filed, the homemaker may need some financial support until they can start earning their own income.
+There are other qualifying options for spousal maintenance as well, it is important to consult with a St Cloud MN divorce attorney & family law attorney to find out specifics.

 What factors are considered for Spousal Maintenance?